openssl/openssl/doc/designs/quic-design/tx-packetiser.md

-For the purposes of stream budgeting, we consider all bytes of STREAM frames, stream-level flow control frames, RESET_STREAM and STOP_SENDING frames to “belong” to their respective streams, and the encoded size of these frames are accounted to those streams for budgeting purposes.
+For the purposes of stream budgeting, we consider all bytes of STREAM frames, stream-level flow control frames, RESET_STREAM and STOP_SENDING frames to “belong” to their respective streams, and the encoded sizes of these frames are accounted to those streams for budgeting purposes.
 If the total number of bytes of frames necessary to serialize all pending data from all active streams is less than our Streams Budget, there is no need for any prioritisation.